-- 7.2 Income from rents and service charges is forecast to be £1.5 million lower than budgeted.
+- 7.2 Income from rents and service charges is forecast to be £1.4 million lower than budgeted.
 When setting the budget, assumptions were made about the loss of income due to empty properties, the level of loss is currently higher than anticipated.
-This is due to more void properties requiring major refurbishment, the need for Covid-19 safe working practices increasing turnaround times.
-There is also an impact from reprofiling of new build development schemes reducing the number of additional properties that had been forecast to be occupied in the first half of the year. - 7.3 Expenditure on rents, rates and taxes is £479,000 higher than the budget, this includes some backdated council tax on empty properties, and properties being empty for longer and therefore incurring more council tax to the HRA as referred to in 7.2 above.
-Interest payments are anticipated to be £713,000 less than budgeted for, this is due to a reduction in forecast borrowing due to the reprofiling of the capital programme. - 7.4 The provision for increase in bad debt is anticipated to be £500,000 less than budgeted for, based on current levels of arrears.
+This is due to more void properties requiring major refurbishment, the need for Covid safe working practices increasing turnaround times.
+There is also an impact from reprofiling of new build development schemes reducing the number of additional properties that had been forecast to be occupied during year. - 7.3 Expenditure on repairs and maintenance and supervision and management are forecast to be higher than the budget by a total of £531,000 which is due to legal fees and compensation payments relating to disrepair claims. - 7.4 Expenditure on rents, rates and taxes is £629,000 higher than the budget, this includes some back dated council tax on empty properties, and properties being empty for longer and therefore incurring more council tax to the HRA as referred to above. - 7.5 The provision for increase in bad debt is anticipated to be £500,000 less than budgeted for, based on current levels of arrears.
 Budget assumptions were prudent, due to the continued roll out of universal credit and unknown potential impact of Covid-19.
-The HRA receives no government funding towards the impact of Covid-19.
+The HRA receive no government funding towards the impact of Covid-19. - 7.6 Due to inflationary cost increases, the deprecation charge for the year will be £337,000 higher than the budget.
+Interest payable is forecast to be £809,000 lower than budgeted, due to reprofiling of the capital programme during the year.